cdhassell/freeseat4wp/README.md

 <h3>TODO</h3>

 <ul><li>Plugins not yet converted: seasontickets, remail, post_pay, klikandpay, and htmltickets.
-Currently the only payment plugin is paypal and the only ticket generation plugin is pdftickets.
+Currently the only payment plugin is paypal.

 <li>The setup.sql files in groupdiscount, civicrm, bookingnotes, and castpw are not handled yet.
 For the moment, the default install includes all of the extra fields required by those plugins.